-- Having a basic knowledge and understanding of the analytic and geometric concepts taught, and of some of their classical applications to other sciences, such as physics - Understanding the nature and role of deductive reasoning in mathematics - Ability to use and understand the usage of mathematical notation - Ability to do hand calculations accurately and appropriately - Ability to follow proofs and other mathematical discourse
+- Having a basic knowledge and understanding of the analytic and geometric concepts taught, and of some of their classical applications to other sciences, such as physics - Understanding the nature and role of deductive reasoning in mathematics. - Ability to use standard mathematical notation. - Ability to perform calculations by hand accurately. - Ability to follow proofs and other mathematical discourse.